 With a population of more than 4 million (over 10 million in Los Angeles County), the city of Los Angeles reportedly has more cars than people.
 When you add the estimated 45.5 million annual visitors to Los Angeles County, you begin to see why many consider Los Angeles traffic a veritable nightmare.

 According to the Federal Highway Administration, Los Angeles residents drive 23 miles per resident, per day, making them rank 21st among the largest 37 cities.
 Los Angeles ranked number one in the nation for time stuck in traffic and L.A.
 Angeles residents who traveled in “peak” periods were subjected to 72 extra hours behind the wheel every year because of traffic jams.
-According to the Los Angeles Department of Public Health:
+According to the latest data:

 Importance of an Experienced Legal Team